cloudmaniac/Cross-SSO_vMotion/README.md

 ```

 Once you have configured the parameters to match your infrastructure, you can run the script to vMotion the Virtual Machine.

+## Considerations
+* This script will work only for VMs having a single NIC.